reghbali/pyalfe/_sources/guides/install.md

 PyALFE supports Linux x86-64, Mac x86-64, and Mac arm64 and requires python >= 3.9.

-### Image registration and processing
+### Prerquisite
+PyALFE uses [Greedy](https://greedy.readthedocs.io/en/latest/) registration tool by default.
+The instruction for installing Greedy can be found [here](https://greedy.readthedocs.io/en/latest/install.html#using-pre-compiled-binaries).

-PyALFE can be configured to use either [Greedy](https://greedy.readthedocs.io/en/latest/) or [AntsPy](https://antspy.readthedocs.io/en/latest/registration.html) registration tools.
+Alternatively, PyALFE can be configured to use [AntsPy](https://antspy.readthedocs.io/en/latest/registration.html) registration tool.
+To use AntsPy, you can install PyALFE with [ants support](#extras).
-Similarly, PyALFE can be configured to use [Convert3D](https://sourceforge.net/p/c3d/git/ci/master/tree/doc/c3d.md) or python native library [Nilearn](https://nilearn.github.io/stable/index.html) for image processing tasks.
-To use Greedy and Convert3d, these command line tools should be downloaded using the [download command](#download-models-and-tools).

 ### Option 1: PyPI